-In September we will be celebrating all things spring by learning how to paint seasonal inspired flora, fauna, and designs.
+In March we will be celebrating our four legged friends by learning how to paint our fur babies and favourite animals.
 You will learn colour mixing, brush techniques, paper types, as well as design and illustration principles.

 In a relaxed and fun environment, with small group sizes, this workshop requires no prior experience, catering to any skill level - those who have never picked up a paint brush, to those looking to refine their knowledge.

 - Introduction to various gouache techniques including layering, colour mixing, brush textures and pattern making.

 - How to adapt a photographic image into and art work using design and illustration principles and techniques.

 - Information about materials used including brush types, paint, paper, and where to buy them.

 - Tuition under an excellent and experienced teacher and practicing artist

 - Materials included in the course tuition (you will be taking home your creations of one small final work, as well as several handmade cards)